ministryofjustice/itpolicycontent/content/confluence/enterprise/incident-management-plan-and-process-guide.md

 Incident management is the ability to react to security incidents in a controlled, pre-planned manner.
 Preparation and planning are key factors to successful incident management and all MoJ systems will rely upon the development and implementation of an IT Security Incident Management (ITSIM) plan as described in this guide.

-The HMG Security Policy Framework \[Ref, 5\] mandatory requirements 4 states that:
+The [HMG Security Policy Framework][spf] mandatory requirements 4 states that:

 > Departments and Agencies must have robust and well tested policies, procedures and management arrangements in place to respond to, investigate and recover from security incidents or other disruptions to core business.

-The policy on IT Security Incident Management is covered in IT Security Policy - IT Incident Management Policy \[Ref, 3\] while this document set outs the MoJ guidance for creating an ITSIM plan.
-This guide must be read in conjunction with CESG GPG No. 24 – Security Incident Management \[Ref, 6\].
+The policy on IT Security Incident Management is covered in [IT Security Policy - IT Incident Management Policy][imp] while this document set outs the MoJ guidance for creating an ITSIM plan.
+This guide must be read in conjunction with [CESG GPG No. 24 – Security Incident Management][gpg24].

 ### Aim of this guide